-Introduction / History There are approximately 80,000 Tama people in Chad (nearly all in the Guereda/Biltine prefectures) and there were 90,000 in the Darfour region of Sudan.
+Introduction / History The Tama in Chad are in the Guereda/Biltine prefectures.
+They also live in the Darfour region of Sudan.
 Many of the latter have fled to other parts of Sudan or into Chad.
 Famine and war cause frequent exchanges of refugees between Chad and Sudan.

 Relationships between different ethnic and language groups across Chad and Sudan are complicated.
 An SIL computer analysis shows a probable correlation of some 90-95% between the Tama and Assangori languages, thus a Tama and an Assangori can speak together, each using their own language and understanding most of what the other is saying.
 Yet, according to most people, neither of the two tribes claim common ancestry, particular friendship, special trading relationships, or even to have lived near each other in the past.
 Fascinating.
 Tama is a tonal language and stress and length may also carry meaning.
 It quickly becomes evident to the language learner that there are many dialects with quite confusing differences.
 There are variations even in the numbers one to ten across dialects!
 In fact some dialects of Tama seem closer to certain dialects of Assangori than to certain other dialects of Tama.
 The Tama language is part of a whole network of related languages spoken by different tribes in Chad and Sudan.
 The Marrarit and Ab Charib languages are reported to be closely linked and to come from the same root as Tama.
 Many Chadian Arabic words are now an integral part of Tama and have even been substantially modified into the complicated Tama verbs.
 All of the Tama interviewed during the linguistic survey had married only Tama and spoke with their spouses almost exclusively in Tama with the occasional Arabic word thrown in.